clj-pdf/clj-pdf/README.md

           [:pdf-table
            {:border false}
            [20 15 60]
-           ["this is a table header" "second column" "third column"]]}
+           ["This is a table header" "second column" "third column"]]}
  :footer {:table
           [:pdf-table
            {:border false}
            [20 15 60]
-           ["this is a table footer" "second column" "third column"]]}
+           ["This is a table footer" "second column" "third column"]]}
 ```

-the `:x` and `:y` keys can be used on the header and footer when using the `:table` key to specify the x/y offset on the page explicitly.
+The `:x` and `:y` keys can be used on the header and footer when using the `:table` key to specify the x/y offset on the page explicitly.

 available page sizes: